nevali/Stardust/README.md

 right in front of you.
 With careful adjustment of filters and white balance, you manage to get it close, but there's still something not quite right.
 Why?

-Partly this is down to your phone's display, but also your phone's camera, which will have it's own gamut (which may not entirely line up with the display's), and our old friend lighting conditions play a big role in both the capture of the photo and how colour appears on a display.
+Partly this is down to your phone's display and the range of colours its pixels are capable of reproducing, but also your phone's camera, which will have it's own gamut (which may not entirely line up with the display's), and our old friend lighting conditions play a big role in both the capture of the photo and how colour appears on a display.

-There are also limits to how much all of this can be compensated for in post-processing (both the manual adjustments to the photo and any intelligent display adjustment technology, the sort increasingly found in higher-end phones and laptops).
+There are also limits to how much all of this can be compensated for in post-processing (either through manual adjustments to the photo, or as a result of intelligent display adjustment technology, the sort increasingly found in higher-end phones and laptops).

 Fortunately, improvements in camera, display, and print technology in recent decades have come hand in hand with improvements to the ways that we